Celebrating American Heart Month with February’s Oily Promotions for Balanced Hormones

 Another benefit of essential oils is that they can be used to replace toxins and chemicals that can cause hormonal havoc.
-If your hormones are off balance, you may want to consider trashing hormonal agitators, such as xenoestrogens, and cleaning up your home safely with Thieves™.
+If your hormones are off balance, you may want to consider trashing hormonal agitators, such as xenoestrogens, and cleaning up your home safely with essential oils.

 Essential oils won’t act as endocrine disruptors.

-This month’s February Promotions contains blends that combine many of the above-mentioned oils.
+These blends combine many of the above-mentioned oils.
 Let’s remember that everyone has a different biochemistry and the oils metabolize and are processed different in every individual.
 This means that you may want to try different oils or blends that resonate with you the next go-around.
 You will eventually find your own favorites.
 I share two of mine in the video above.

 Below are what qualifying orders can receive the following freebies to balance hormones, stress, and promote emotional resiliency in relationships:

-15 ml Patchouli oil, which has studies to support that its constituents can promote immune balance and liver, skin, and digestive health.
+Patchouli oil: its constituents can promote immune balance and liver, skin, and digestive health.
 Supporting the liver and gut can positively impact hormones and stress response.

-The promotion also contains a carrier oil, V6, which contains beneficial fatty oils.
-These have many wellness effects on the skin and whole body that you can explore here.
+Please blend with a carrier oil, which contains beneficial fatty oils and will allow for safe use of essential oils topically.
+These also have many wellness effects on the skin and whole body that you can explore here.

 Conclusion and Summary